sir-captainmorgan21/ng-cli-tsc-builder/README.md

     - rootDir: See --rootDir in https://www.typescriptlang.org/docs/handbook/compiler-options.html
     - sourceMap: Include sourceMap
     - fileReplacements: Replace file by another one (same as usual)
+    - packageDir: If provided Will copy over package.json and README.md to dist preparation for publishing to npm

 ## Process